-Former Hereford United skipper Tony James, now with Newport County, completes hat-trick of promotions to Football League
+FORMER Hereford United skipper Tony James has completed a hat-trick of promotions to the Football League.

 Tony, who lives in Bobblestock, has just tasted playoff success with Newport County.